-The Sims recommend RV Trip Wizard ($39/year) for finding a good campground, and it allows you to map out your trip.
+They recommend RV Trip Wizard ($39/year) for finding a good campground and trip mapping.
 Another popular tool is AllStays, a $10 iOS app that lists sights, campgrounds, and other helpful stuff for your RV such as where to pump out or fill your propane tank.

 One night on our trip, we fell asleep to the swooshes of the Pacific Ocean on the California coast.
 Another, we parked in the driveway of a friendly tomato farmer close to the Las Vegas Strip.
 The grand total price of these stays?
 A big fat $0.

-Meanwhile, Boondockers Welcome ($50/year) is like CouchSurfing for RVers.
+Then there’s Boondockers Welcome ($50/year), which is like CouchSurfing for RVers.
 It links you up with hosts who are happy to let you park on their property overnight.
-We ended up staying in somebody’s driveway using this platform and it was a great way to meet a local -- they even let us use their shower.
+We ended up staying in somebody’s driveway using this platform and it was a great way to meet a local—they even let us use their shower.

 This is where renting gets an advantage: if anything goes awry, you just call up the agency and they'll get you the help you need.
 And if you've got a membership with a roadside-assistance program like AAA or Good Samaritan, you can call in the cavalry.

 If you're driving without a safety net, you're on your own.
-And if you're in an older rig, you're bound to have problems.
 Just ask Jessy Muller, who has been on the road since October 2017 and, judging by her Instagram, A Girl and Her Commander, spends a lot of time fixing her 24-foot 1978 Dodge Commander.

 “I learned how to fix my rig by diving in and getting dirty,” said Muller, author of Vanlife: Your Guide to Becoming a Modern Nomad.
 “I think all it really takes is curiosity, a willingness to learn, some tools, and a lot of patience!”

 Having a toilet on wheels means you get to experience the joys of pumping grey water (shower waste) and black water (toilet waste) into the sewer.
-Your motorhome should come with the tools to do this, but before you hit the road make sure your hose doesn’t have any holes in it (I learned this the hard way).
-Just make sure you're pumping it in the right place (here's a handy guide) and not going full Cousin Eddie in the storm drain.
+Your motorhome should come with the necessary tools, but before you hit the road make sure your hose doesn’t have any holes in it (I learned this the hard way).
+And do not, under any circumstances, go full Cousin Eddie and pump into a storm drain: here's a handy guide to where to get rid of waste.

 As for showering, folks with camper vans are advised to pack baby wipes or a camping shower that can be set up when you stop.
-If you want a quality shower, campgrounds are your best bet, but some truck stops like Love’s and Pilot Flying J’s have coin showers you can use too.
-Laundry can usually be done wherever showers are found, but I’ve found plain old laundromats are great every so often-- you can easily give your rig a wash with a bucket and use their Wi-Fi while you're there.
+If you want a quality shower, campgrounds are your best bet, but some truck stops like Love’s and Pilot Flying J’s have coin showers.
+Laundry can usually be done wherever showers are found, but I’ve found plain old laundromats are great every so often—you can easily give your rig a wash with a bucket and use their Wi-Fi while you're there.